Skip to ContentSkip to Navigation

 Coaster campaign

 Are we more stressed now than we used to be, will AI soon take over my job, and what exactly makes a good book?
-These and other questions will pop up in various bars, cafes and restaurants in Groningen in the coming weeks.
-To mark its 410th anniversary, the University of Groningen is sending out no fewer than 90,000 coasters with thought-provoking questions from UG researchers in the city centre.
+These and other questions popped up in various pubs, coffee shops and restaurants in Groningen.
+To mark its 410th anniversary, the University of Groningen distributed no fewer than 90,000 coasters with thought-provoking questions from UG researchers in the city centre.

-You probably already managed to get your hands on a coaster in one of Groningen's bars or restaurants.
-On this page, we explain why your drink will be on a UG coaster in the coming weeks.
-Also, all questions and answers can be found here!
+You probably managed to get your hands on a coaster in one of Groningen's bars or cafés, or you ended up on this page in some other way.
+Great!
+All the questions and answers can be found on this page!

 decorative image